Skip to main content

 (b) Required household combinations.
 Separate food benefit household status may not be granted to persons described in (1) through (4) of this subsection even if they customarily purchase food and prepare meals for home consumption separate and apart from the others.
 Persons living together that must be included in the food benefit household include:

-(1) a spouse, ceremonial or common law, of a household member;
+(1) a ceremonial or common law spouse of a household member;

 (3) children who are 17 years of age and younger and live with, and are under the parental control of, a household member other than their natural or adoptive parent(s) or stepparent(s).

-(A) To be considered under parental control for the purposes of this provision, a child must be financially or otherwise dependent on a food benefit household member and not be defined as an adult.
-A minor may be considered emancipated when the district court confers upon the minor the rights of majority, per Chapter 4 of Title 10 of the Oklahoma Statutes.
+(A) The worker considers a child to be under parental control for purposes of this provision if the child is financially or otherwise dependent on a food benefit household member and is not defined as an adult.
+A minor is considered emancipated when the district court confers upon the minor the rights of majority, per Chapter 4 of Title 10 of the Oklahoma Statutes.
+3

 (c) Elderly and disabled persons.
-An otherwise eligible household member who is 60 years of age and older who is unable to purchase and prepare meals because he or she suffers from a disability considered permanent under the Social Security Act or a non-disease related, severe, permanent disability may be considered, together with his or her spouse, a separate household from the rest of the household.
+An otherwise eligible household member who is 60 years of age and older and is unable to purchase and prepare meals because the member suffers from a disability considered permanent under the Social Security Act, or a non-disease related, severe, permanent disability, may be considered, together with the member's spouse, a separate household from the rest of the household.

-(A) Separate household status must not be granted under this provision when the gross income of the others with whom the person and his or her spouse live exceeds 165 percent of the federal poverty level, per Oklahoma Human Services (OKDHS) Appendix C-3, Maximum Food Benefit Allotments and Standards for Income and Deductions, Table III.
+(1) Oklahoma Human Services (OKDHS) workers must not grant separate household status when the gross income of the others with whom the member and the member's spouse live exceeds 165 percent of the federal poverty level, per OKDHS Appendix C-3, Maximum Food Benefit Allotments and Standards for Income and Deductions, Table III.

-(B) When it is not obvious that a person suffers from a non-disease related, severe, permanent disability, or that the person is unable to purchase and prepare meals, the worker requests a physician's statement of the disability or inability to purchase and prepare meals.
+(2) When it is not obvious a member suffers from a non-disease related, severe, permanent disability or the member is unable to purchase and prepare meals, the worker requests a physician's statement explaining the disability or inability to purchase and prepare meals.

-(C) Refer to Oklahoma Administrative Code (OAC) 340:50-5-4 to determine if a person is considered disabled under the Social Security Act when a payment is not received.
+(3) Refer to Oklahoma Administrative Code (OAC) 340:50-5-4 to determine if a person is disabled under the Social Security Act when the person does not receive disability payments.

-(1) A person who attends a boarding school, including the state schools for the deaf and blind, is not considered institutionalized as long as he or she returns home on weekends and holidays.
+(1) A student who attends a boarding school, including the state schools for the deaf and blind, is not institutionalized when the student lives in the home on the weekend and holidays.

 (e) Persons ineligible for SNAP food benefits.
 Persons who are ineligible to receive SNAP food benefits as separate households or as a member of any household include: